 Charcoal

 Charcoal is used by many developed countries as a fuel for cooking and heating.
 It is the most popular barbecue fuel used throughout the world.
 But how does it stack up as an emergency fuel should the electricity go out?
 While charcoal can only be burned outside, it is worthy of serious consideration as one of your stored fuels.
-There are potential health risks, however, associated with using charcoal frequently so be sure to store other forms of fuel as well.
+There are potential health risks, however, associated with using charcoal frequently (due to the production of carbon monoxide and other pollutants), so be sure to store other forms of fuel as well.

-There are two main types of charcoal - briquettes and hardwood lump - and the debate rages on as to which kind is better.
-Both have there pros and cons but it really just comes down to personal preference.
+There are two main types of charcoal - briquettes and hardwood lump - and the debate rages as to which kind is better.
+Both have their pros and cons, but it just comes down to personal preference.

 Types of Charcoal